kwm

 actions such as moving focus, swapping windows, and switching spaces.
 That is

-is also a daemon, but instead of working
+the purpose of khd.
+Like kwm, khd is also a daemon, but instead of working

-with windows, it manages keybindings and communicates with kwm
+with windows, it manages keybindings and communicates with kwm.

 Installing kwm

-used to have a more involved installation process, the authors have
+Though kwm used to have a more involved installation process, the authors have

 now provided Homebrew port which greatly simplifies the process.